HIDGlobalDocs/style-guide/docs/a-to-z/n/notification.md

 # notification

 Use instead of *notice* to describe information displayed to a customer about communications, contacts, a service problem, or other item.
-Don't use *pop-up, toast,* or *banner* for this purpose.
+Don't use *pop-up, toast*, or *banner* for this purpose.

 ## Examples